Fastest three hours in media, here we are at the last hour of the busy broadcast day today, Rush Limbaugh and the EIB network.

 I wish everybody did.

-I I hope everybody will at some point.
+I hope everybody will at some point.

-And the story doesn't need to be embellished, and there's no reason to feel guilty.
+And there's no reason to feel guilty.

-There's no reason to feel anything but but amazement and and uh actually for the founding of this country, and there's a mission to try to connect with people and get that message across who wouldn't ordinarily listen to a radio program like this because they're ages 10 to 13.
+And there's a mission to try to connect with people and get that message across who wouldn't ordinarily listen to a radio program like this because they're ages 10 to 13.

-So hang hang on here, David, so we can get this stuff out to you as quickly as we can.
+So hang on here, David, so we can get this stuff out to you as quickly as we can.

 Thank you very much.

-One is a brand new website, Rush Revere has his own address now, RushRevere.com.
+Rush Revere has his own address now, rushrevere.com.

 And it's a great website featuring interactivity.

-There's a great, great, great video trailer for the upcoming book, Rush Revere and the American Revolution, which comes out on uh October 28th.
+There's a great, great, great video trailer for the upcoming book, Rush Revere and the American Revolution, which comes out on October 28th.

-You you you got your own likes.
+You get your own likes.

 So we're giving him every opportunity to get his likes, people spreading the word about him on Facebook.

-And the new book Rush Revere and the American Revolution, now available for free order.
+And the new book, Rush Revere, and the American Revolution, now available for free order.

 But that is amazing.

-I I've not seen the big bang theory.
+I've not seen the Big Bang Theory.

-It it was fascinating.
+It was fascinating.

-I I I wish this series had made it to American TV.
+I wish this series had made it to American TV.

 It was only eight episodes.

-They have an Asperger son.
+They have an Asperger's son.

-They have an Asperger's uh syndrome son.
+They have an Asperger's syndrome son.

-And if that's an accurate portrayal, then I know what this guy's son is like, and I've seen it in in uh I think a couple of other TV shows, but I've never seen the big bang theory.
+And I've seen it in, I think, a couple of other TV shows, but I've never seen the Big Bang Theory.

-No offense to the big bang theory.
+No offense to the Big Bang theory.

-And that's why I wanted to make sure I mentioned the Rush Revere website and uh the Rush Revere Facebook page, because who knows his son might get something out of those uh if he's really into the series.
+And that's why I wanted to make sure I mentioned the Rush Revere website and the Rush Revere Facebook page, because who knows?

 You never know.

-Here's Dimitri in Burlington, Kenaki, Kentucky.
+Here's Dimitri in Burlington, Konaka, Kentucky.

-Hi Dimitri, glad you waited.
+Glad you waited.

 Great to have you on the program, sir.

-Hey Rush, uh it's great to talk to you again.
+It's great to talk to you again.

 Thank you, sir.